Ethic Inc. Acquires New Holdings in Huntington Bancshares Incorporated (NASDAQ:HBAN)

 Ethic Inc. bought a new position in Huntington Bancshares Incorporated (NASDAQ:HBAN) during the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
 The firm bought 15,445 shares of the bank’s stock, valued at approximately $142,000.

-A number of other institutional investors and hedge funds have also recently bought and sold shares of HBAN.
-AQR Capital Management LLC raised its position in shares of Huntington Bancshares by 58.7% during the first quarter.
-AQR Capital Management LLC now owns 74,523 shares of the bank’s stock worth $612,000 after purchasing an additional 27,558 shares during the period.
-APG Asset Management N.V. lifted its stake in Huntington Bancshares by 74.8% in the first quarter.
-APG Asset Management N.V. now owns 1,236,663 shares of the bank’s stock valued at $10,153,000 after buying an additional 529,005 shares in the last quarter.
-Fulton Bank N. A. boosted its holdings in shares of Huntington Bancshares by 12.7% in the second quarter.
-Fulton Bank N. A. now owns 161,256 shares of the bank’s stock valued at $1,457,000 after buying an additional 18,152 shares during the period.
-State of Alaska Department of Revenue increased its position in shares of Huntington Bancshares by 351.3% during the second quarter.
-State of Alaska Department of Revenue now owns 801,599 shares of the bank’s stock worth $7,241,000 after acquiring an additional 623,996 shares in the last quarter.
-Finally, Mount Yale Investment Advisors LLC acquired a new stake in shares of Huntington Bancshares during the second quarter worth $134,000.
-Institutional investors own 71.45% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently made changes to their positions in HBAN.
+Charles Schwab Investment Management Inc. raised its position in shares of Huntington Bancshares by 35.1% during the second quarter.
+Charles Schwab Investment Management Inc. now owns 11,849,996 shares of the bank’s stock worth $107,065,000 after purchasing an additional 3,078,079 shares during the period.
+FMR LLC raised its holdings in Huntington Bancshares by 6.4% during the 2nd quarter.
+FMR LLC now owns 49,897,620 shares of the bank’s stock worth $450,825,000 after buying an additional 3,014,020 shares during the period.
+Holocene Advisors LP lifted its stake in Huntington Bancshares by 1,382.7% in the second quarter.
+Holocene Advisors LP now owns 2,982,518 shares of the bank’s stock valued at $26,947,000 after buying an additional 2,781,359 shares in the last quarter.
+Nordea Investment Management AB boosted its holdings in shares of Huntington Bancshares by 362.8% in the second quarter.
+Nordea Investment Management AB now owns 3,064,548 shares of the bank’s stock valued at $27,060,000 after buying an additional 2,402,402 shares during the period.
+Finally, Victory Capital Management Inc. increased its position in shares of Huntington Bancshares by 41.8% during the second quarter.
+Victory Capital Management Inc. now owns 3,826,725 shares of the bank’s stock worth $34,574,000 after acquiring an additional 1,127,430 shares in the last quarter.
+71.45% of the stock is currently owned by institutional investors.

 In other Huntington Bancshares news, EVP Mark E. Thompson sold 50,000 shares of the company’s stock in a transaction on Thursday, October 29th.
 The shares were sold at an average price of $10.16, for a total value of $508,000.00.
 Following the transaction, the executive vice president now directly owns 608,283 shares in the company, valued at $6,180,155.28.
 The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
 Company insiders own 0.70% of the company’s stock.

 Huntington Bancshares (NASDAQ:HBAN) last posted its quarterly earnings results on Thursday, October 22nd.
 The bank reported $0.27 EPS for the quarter, topping analysts’ consensus estimates of $0.25 by $0.02.
 The business had revenue of $1.25 billion during the quarter, compared to analysts’ expectations of $1.22 billion.
 Huntington Bancshares had a return on equity of 8.35% and a net margin of 16.27%.
 Huntington Bancshares’s quarterly revenue was up 4.9% on a year-over-year basis.
 During the same quarter last year, the company posted $0.34 earnings per share.
-As a group, analysts expect that Huntington Bancshares Incorporated will post 0.66 EPS for the current year.
+Analysts expect that Huntington Bancshares Incorporated will post 0.66 earnings per share for the current year.

 The firm also recently declared a quarterly dividend, which will be paid on Monday, January 4th.
 Investors of record on Friday, December 18th will be paid a $0.15 dividend.
 This represents a $0.60 dividend on an annualized basis and a yield of 5.75%.
 The ex-dividend date of this dividend is Thursday, December 17th.
 Huntington Bancshares’s dividend payout ratio (DPR) is presently 47.24%.